drobb2020/django-dental-website/README.md

 ## Acknowledgments

-Thanks to John Elder at Codemy.com for presenting this course, and to Bootstrapius for the free medical office template built with bootstrap 5
+Thanks to John Elder at Codemy.com for presenting this course, and to Bootstrapious for the free medical office template built with bootstrap 5

 - [Choose an Open Source License](https://choosealicense.com)
 - [Img Shields](https://shields.io)